firefox-devtools/debugger/docs/pull-requests.md

 Here are the steps for pushing to a PR branch:

+Getting Setup:

 1. **http remote** [github help][github-remote]
 2. **2fa** [github help][github-2fa]
 3. **personal access tokens** [github help][github-pat]

+Pushing to a branch:

+`git push <username> <pr-branch>`

+Notes:

+* Don't worry about including `--force`, often it's inevitable if you're helping with a rebase.
+* It's best to include your work as a separate commit so the contributor can easily see the patch.

 [github-tables]:https://help.github.com/articles/organizing-information-with-tables/
 [github-remote]:https://help.github.com/articles/which-remote-url-should-i-use/